Due Diligence & Regulatory Compliance

 - Evaluate its resource planning

 We compared the administrator’s capabilities to best practice requirements and made a number of recommendations for improvement.
-We also advised the Trustees so their negotiations were based on a position of strength.
+We advised the Trustees so their negotiations were based on a position of strength.
 Our objective evaluation gave the Trustees insight into their administration partner’s capabilities and enabled them both to create a solid foundation for the Master Trust.